 In this live recording of "Blue Christmas", you can hear the swoons from the audience as Presley leads into the first verse.
 And that's pretty much the reaction this song still garners from every female who hears it in department stores nationwide.
 Presley's sultry Christmas song, released originally in 1957, continually made Christmas rotations, even inspiring Porky Pig's hilarious version.

-Though Burl Ives didn’t pen this hit himself, it is still the classic Christmas song by a country singer in the history of the world.
+Though Burl Ives didn't pen this hit himself, it's still one of the best Christmas songs in the history of the world.
 Uplifting and reminiscent of time past while still remaining current, this holiday classic is the epitome of Christmas cheer, as is Burl Ives smooth vocals.
-Though others have re-recorded this hit as of late, including the unflappable Michael Bublé, Burl’s recording still smells like a Douglas fir and wood-burning fireplaces on Christmas morning.
+Though others have re-recorded this hit as of late, including the unflappable Michael Bublé, Burl's recording still smells like a Douglas fir and wood-burning fireplaces on Christmas morning.